- Brand name

 Please read this leaflet carefully before you take ZETLAM tablets.

 This leaflet answers some common questions about ZETLAM.

 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking ZETLAM against the benefits expected for you.
+Your doctor has weighed the risks of you taking ZETLAM against the expected benefits for you taking ZETLAM against the risks this medicine could have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.